African trypanosomiasis: Circadian cycle in trypanosoma

 Trypanosoma brucei is an extracellular parasite that disrupts the host's circadian clock with its own intrinsic clock.
 T. brucei can regulate its metabolism at two different stages in vitro.
-The genes that function with a circadian rhythm in T. brucei exhibit maximum expression at two different phases in a day.
+The genes that function with a circadian rhythm in T. brucei exhibit maximum expression at two different stages in a day.

 Instead of a traditional transcription and translation feedback loop model, T. brucei has its genome primarily organized into polycistronic units (PCUs) that are already transcribed mRNA molecules and has most of its gene expression regulated post-transcription, including cycling genes.

 T. brucei has a circadian oscillating transcriptome that is most likely entrained to the tsetse daily biting pattern for the most effective parasitic transmission and triggers metabolic parasitic changes.